 BUDGETAllocation of funding is reviewed each year by the staff and the District 69 Recreation Commission, and approved by the Board of the Regional District of Nanaimo.
 Funding available is equally shared between two categories of grants, the Community Grants and the Youth Grants.
 Funding is disbursed at the Commission's discretion upon receipt of a completed Grants Program application to a maximum of $2,500 per application and only after Regional Board approval.
 Larger disbursements may be considered at the Commission's discretion.

 - Submissions for grant applications are advertised and received on a tri-annual, seasonal basis.
-Deadlines are the last Friday in January, April and September of each year.
+Deadlines are the last Friday in January, May and August each year.
 Groups applying for grants must complete an application form, included with this package.
-Recreation Grant forms are available online at www.rdn.bc.ca or may be picked up at Oceanside Place or the Ravensong Aquatic Centre.
+Recreation Grant forms are available below at or may be picked up at Oceanside Place or the Ravensong Aquatic Centre.

 - Completed application forms are to be submitted to: